carpentries-incubator/lesson-parallel-python/_episodes/04-dask-abstractions.md

 ### Map

 To illustrate the concept of `map`, we'll need a mapping function.
-In the example below we'll just use a function that squares its argument:
+In the example below we'll just use a function that capitalizes its argument:

 ~~~python
 # Create a function for mapping